aliicex/OpenWRT-ImageBuilder-NanoPi-R4S-APU2/README.md

 * Limited support for 3G/4G USB modems via the ncm and 3g protocols
 * Wake-on-LAN LuCI module

+The images can be found in the bin/ directory of this repo.
+Note that _no warranty whatsoever is provided with these_.

 # Recreating my build environment